indraAK/indraAK/README.md

 I'm Indra Adi Kusuma, but you can call me **indra or jack**.

-I'm a Junior Web Developer from indonesian {Batang} :heart: 🧐 :computer:.
+I'm a Front-end Developer from indonesian {Batang} :heart: 🧐 :computer:.

-I'm currently learning JavaScript
+I'm currently learning JavaScript & React JS

 ----